 Long Term Sickness Absence: How long do you have to wait before dismissing?

-These decisions are often complicated by the possibility that the employee may be considered disabled under the Equality Act and the additional obligations that apply in such circumstances, in particular the duty to make reasonable adjustments.
+These decisions are often complicated by the possibility that the employee may be considered disabled under the Equality Act and the additional obligations that apply in such circumstances – in particular the duty to make reasonable adjustments.

 After over a year’s absence Ms O’Brien was dismissed on grounds of medical incapacity.
-She appealed that decision and at the appeal hearing produced a “fit for work” note and additional medical evidence.
-The decision to dismiss was upheld as the medical evidence was not clear and her return to work was uncertain.
+She appealed against that decision and at the appeal hearing produced a “fit for work” note and additional medical evidence.
+The decision to dismiss was upheld as the medical evidence was not clear and her actual return to work was uncertain.

-- the, admittedly vague, “fit for work” note signed by Ms O’Brien’s GP; and
+- the (admittedly vague) “fit for work” note signed by Ms O’Brien’s GP; and

 - a letter from a psychologist that made recommendations as to a course of treatment.

 In particular, it emphasises that the length of an employee’s absence, in itself, will not necessarily be a sufficient reason to justify dismissal where there is additional evidence to be considered.
-In this case, the School had accommodated Ms O’Brien’s absence for well over a year and yet its decision to dismiss was still found to constitute disability discrimination.
+In this case, the employer had accommodated Ms O’Brien’s absence for well over a year and yet its decision to dismiss was still found to constitute disability discrimination.

 This does not, however, mean that there will never come a point at which it is reasonable for an employer to draw the line in cases of long term absence and each case will depend on the individual circumstances.
 Careful thought should, however, be given to additional evidence provided by an employee relating to their fitness for work prior to a decision to dismiss being reached.